osdeverr/reproc/README.md

 is executing command line applications directly from C or C++ code and retrieving their output.

+**FORK:** Moved the project to the Re build system.
+Rights to the code remain with its original authors.

 reproc consists out of two libraries: reproc and reproc++. reproc is a C99 library that contains the actual code for working with external programs. reproc++ depends on reproc and adapts its API to an idiomatic C++11 API.
 It also